ebrooks2002/Data-Vis-Project/README.md

 ---

 ## Project Motivation
-The New York Times (NYT) is the second-largest grossing news source in the United States and one of the most highly regarded news organizations globally.
-News has a unique relationship with the consumer—it both defines and follows societal trends.
-For example, consider the current Israel and Palestine conflict.
-Without news, this conflict would not be as widely discussed by the public and behind closed federal doors the way it is today.
-In other cases, certain topics remain relevant only due to ongoing media coverage, such as social identities like the Kardashians, which stay in the public eye largely through continued interest in the news.
-By analyzing patterns in NYT articles, we can gain insight into societal shifts, cultural changes, and how media and journalism have evolved through the 21st century.
+The New York Times (NYT) is the second-largest grossing news source in the U.S. and a highly regarded news source globally.t serves as a rich source for analyzing media trends and journalistic evolution in the 21st century.
+Our project aims to uncover trends in editorial foucs, topic prominence, and article sentiment, through a series of visualizations.
+Utilizing a treemap, we show the distribution of articles across various NYT sections annually, identifying which sections dominate over time.
+The word cloud highlights the most frequently used keywords each year, summarizing what the hottest topics were in the recent past.
+Through a line chart, we track sentiment trends across different sections, revealing whether the tone of coverage becomes more positive, negative, or neutral in response to significant events.
+Last, the stacked bar chart breaks down sentiment categories within each section for selected years, showing how sections differ in tone.

 ---